-And yet, many, including Dr. Sarfati, continue to make the case that there are additional references to support the idea that sons of God = angels.
+And yet, many, including Dr.'s Kline and Sarfati, continue to make the case that there are additional references to support the idea that sons of God = angels.
 And not only are they angels in the biblical references Dr. Sarfati will quote, but the phrase, according to him, must necessarily include the type of angel who would defile human women.